thesyntaxslinger/syntaxslinger.com/docs/docs/software/owntracks.md

 ## Installation and Configuration

-We will be using a Debian 13 LXC container for this and the [OwnTracks Quicksetup Booklet](https://owntracks.org/booklet/guide/quicksetup/) since the awesome devs behind OwnTracks have made the setup so simple you don't even have to do much setup.
+We will be using a Debian 13 LXC container for this and the [OwnTracks Quicksetup Booklet](https://owntracks.org/booklet/guide/quicksetup/) since the awesome devs behind OwnTracks have made the setup so simple you don't even have to do much set up.

 First we will clone the repo: